-Powerwall 2 boasts a greater storage capacity of 13.5kWh, over double the original with no substantial price hike.
+The Tesla Powerwall 2 was launched in Australia back in 2017 and came with a heap of improvements over the first iteration.
+It boasts greater storage capacity at 13.5kWh, which is over double the original with no substantial price hike.
 It also has an impressive 5kW continuous output with a 7kW peak, far superior to the 3.3kW of the last model.
-The higher capacity is better suited to realistic household loads.

 Tesla Powerwall 2 Installation & Safety